 We work hard every day to provide you and your family and carers with the support you need to get more out of life today.

-Led by our highly qualified team of clinicians, our NDIS services deliver a range of therapeutic, positive behaviour and employment outcomes to Australians living with disability.
+Led by our highly qualified team of clinicians, our NDIS services deliver a range of NDIS capacity-building supports.
+We provide therapeutic, positive behaviour and employment outcomes to Australians living with disability.

 Our NDIS-registered services are critical for people living with disability to develop a sense of wellbeing and independence.

 Using the latest research and technologies in their field, our OTs assess and design rehabilitation programs that are evidenced-based, efficient and effective.
+We offer a range of NDIS capacity building supports, tailoring your support plan to fit your unique goals and needs.
 This ensures that you (or someone you care for) are always receiving the highest quality services.

 With a focus on physical, psychosocial, sensory or cognitive disabilities, our OTs can help you improve your ability to perform a variety of tasks in your home and community.
 Carry out self-care tasks, explore housing or driving options, undertake home modifications or find out about assistive technology — whatever your goals may be.